LINGUOREN369/EdGrantAI/docs/design_reasoning.md

 - Change management: when tags change, rebuild taxonomy embeddings for affected taxonomies and consider re‑processing cached profiles.

 ## Prompt Strategy (CKE)
-- Location: `prompts/cke_prompt_v1.txt`.
+- Location: `prompts/cke_prompt_nsf_v1.txt` (NSF default).
-- Goal: extract only verbatim phrases from the grant text and return a strict JSON array of strings.
+- Goal: extract only verbatim phrases (org and grant) and return a strict JSON array of strings.
 - Why a strong prompt?
   - Minimizes hallucinations and paraphrases by constraining output to quotes/verbatim.
   - Produces machine‑parseable JSON that downstream code can rely on.